AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 Knowing ten tools slightly better than your peers rarely changes how you’re evaluated.

-What changes outcomes is:
+What actually changes outcomes is:

 Judgment